chadrt21/dnd-webMaster/docs/srs.md

 The home page will be where the user can create new campaigns or open an existing one.
 In addition, they will also be able to see assets from all of their campaigns including but not limited to player characters, non-player characters, custom items, and custom spells.
 They can import these assets into other campaigns so they do not have to recreate them.

-In addition to the various tool-specfic functions, global functions will include a global search that will query every searchable table in the database, customizable hot-keys, and a play-time counter that lives in the toolbar.
+In addition to the various tool-specific functions, global functions will include a global search that will query every searchable table in the database, customizable hot-keys, and a play-time counter that lives in the toolbar.
 All visible global functions will take place in modals, including error messages.
 Error messages should be helpful, friendly, and descriptive.
-In general they should follow the guidlines laid out in this article: <https://medium.com/s/user-friendly/the-art-of-the-error-message-9f878d0bff80>.
+In general they should follow the guidelines laid out in this article: <https://medium.com/s/user-friendly/the-art-of-the-error-message-9f878d0bff80>.

 The implementation of the user interface will be component-based.
 Meaning each conceptual unit of the interface will me self-encapsulated and maintain it's own information and only be aware of what it needs to be aware of.

 ![img](https://res.cloudinary.com/josephdangerstewart/image/upload/v1548986809/campaign-buddy/primary_application_interface.png "Primary Application Interface Proof of Concept")
-*Primary Application Interace POC*
+*Primary Application Interface POC*

 ![img](https://res.cloudinary.com/josephdangerstewart/image/upload/v1548986809/campaign-buddy/home_page.png "Home Page Sketch")
 *Home Page Sketch*

 ### 2.1.2 Hardware Interfaces [[Back to Top](#table-of-contents)]

 Campaign Buddy is going to be built and optimized for desktop.
 We do not anticipate that our users would consider a mobile view *essential*.
 However in our research, we discovered that our users do not see it as completely useless.
 While most DMs tend to use their laptops for campaign management, one DM we interviewed said that he uses his phone to quickly look up information.
-While he admitted that the aggregative nature of the multi-paneled primary application interface would fufill this need, he said that it would still be nice to retain that functionality.
+While he admitted that the aggregative nature of the multi-paneled primary application interface would fulfill this need, he said that it would still be nice to retain that functionality.
 So a mobile interface is not out of the question, just not a big priority as it would require a redesign of our core functionality.
 Though Campaign Buddy is designed for desktop screens, it must be designed for both small and large desktop screens.
-In order to accomodate this, we will be testing the UI on smaller desktop screen.
+In order to accommodate this, we will be testing the UI on smaller desktop screen.

 We have also discussed creating an entirely native mobile app that allows players to access and edit their character information but this would likely be in the product's distant future.

 ### 2.1.3 Software Interfaces [[Back to Top](#table-of-contents)]

-As this is a component based system, we will be implementeng many encapsulated software interfaces as well as implementing many third party APIs.
+As this is a component based system, we will be implementing many encapsulated software interfaces as well as implementing many third party APIs.
 Below is a list of third party APIs that we will be using.

-- **ReactJS**: Used for defining declaritive, encapsulated components
+- **ReactJS**: Used for defining declarative, encapsulated components
    - <https://reactjs.org>
 - **Quill**: A customizable rich text editor
    - <https://quilljs.com/>